KibromBerihu/ai4elife/readme.md

            `conda env create -f environment.yml`
       <br/><br>
-       5) If you choose to use virtual environment, the virtual environment must be activated before executing any scripts:
+       5) If you choose to use a virtual environment, the virtual environment must be activated before executing any script:

            `conda activate myenv`
       <br/><br>